Budget planner

 budgetplanneralert.png

-Forecasting in the budget planner provides users with a predictive view of their future cloud budget position by estimating both upper and lower limits of expenses across upcoming time intervals.
+Forecasting in the Budget planner provides users with a predictive view of their future cloud budget position by estimating both upper and lower limits of expenses across upcoming time intervals.

 These limits are calculated using historical data patterns and trends, giving users a range of possible outcomes instead of a single estimate.
 This helps in identifying budget risks and planning more effectively.

-Each time interval includes:
+Each forecasting range includes:

 • Upper Limit: The projected high-end estimate based on optimistic trends.